sujith-eag/personal-site/content/docs/bash-linux/Terminal-4loops-scripting.md

 > 	cp $filename original-$filename
 > done
 ```
-Now each of `.dat` file come one by one and in the cp there will be only two files, <br />
+Now each of `.dat` file come one by one and in the cp there will be only two files,
 so will be copied into the other.